OpenTreeOfLife/reference-taxonomy/doc/method/sources.md

 [The following should be a table:

  * the ARB-SILVA taxonomy
- * Hibbett 2007 - an order-level classification of Fungi [ref.
-Hibbett2007]
+ * Hibbett 2007
  * Index Fungorum
  * Schaferhoff 2010
  * WoRMS
- * the NCBI taxonomy  [references for all sources?]
+ * the NCBI taxonomy
  * the GBIF backbone taxonomy
  * IRMNG
  * additional taxa provided by Open Tree study curators

+References for all sources could be a column in the table.

+The root clade could be a column in the table.

-The ranking can be a column in the table.
+The ranking can be a column in the table (although if the table is in rank order, it would just be sequential numbers).

+The following information might also go in the table: total number of taxa, number of exclusive taxa.

 The following information might also go in the table: number of binomials, number of exclusive binomials (i.e. coming only from that source).
-Maybe also number of taxa, number of exclusive taxa.

     irmng,1111550,313261
     worms,258378,53233